AHC Annual Membership Program

 CUSTOM JAVASCRIPT / HTML

-The All Hazards Consortium (AHC) is a 17 year-old nationally recognized non-profit organization that brings together government and industry stakeholders to improve disaster response, information sharing, and operational problem solving for infrastructure resilience.
+The All Hazards Consortium (AHC) is a 19 year-old nationally recognized non-profit organization that brings together industry and government stakeholders to improve disaster planning, response, information sharing, and operational problem solving to get infrastructure, businesses and communities back back to normal faster following a crisis.

 The value of becoming a member of the AHC includes: